“Bear one another’s burdens, and so fulfill the law of Christ.”

 Sue Slaughter – Stephen Leader-303-498-0181

-If you would like more information on the referral process or Stephen Ministry at Brighton United Methodist Church, please contact Pastor Joel at 303-659-2022.
+If you would like more information on the referral process or Stephen Ministry at Brighton United Methodist Church, don’t hesitate to get in touch with Pastor Joel at 303-659-2022.

-At some point in our lives, we all find ourselves struggling to cope with loss.
+We all find ourselves struggling to cope with loss at some point in our lives.
 God does not expect us to cope alone.

 If you are grieving a loss of any kind (death, job, marriage, etc) consider joining our Grief Support Group.
 We are a community gathered for mutual support and fellowship to help those who mourn find comfort.